janisl/vavoom/utils/glbsp/README.txt

 drawing the levels.

-There are many DOOM ports that understand the GL Nodes which glBSP creates, including: EDGE, Doomsday (JDOOM), ZDoomGL, Vavoom, Doom3D and PrBoom.
+There are many DOOM ports that understand the GL Nodes which glBSP creates, including: EDGE, Doomsday (JDOOM), PrBoom, Vavoom, ZDoomGL, Legacy 2.0, and Doom3D.
 See the links below.

 Status